 Fentanyl does have the same effects as other opioids such as:

 - Loss of appetite

-When Fentanyl is abused, its effects can become deadly very quickly because of its potency.
-Individuals who use Fentanyl that has not be prescribed to them are at an increased risk of overdose, and many who attempt to use Fentanyl in this way end up in emergency rooms.
+When Fentanyl is abused, its effects can become deadly because of its potency.
+Individuals who use the drug that has not be prescribed to them are at an increased risk of overdose.
+Many who attempt to use Fentanyl in this way end up in emergency rooms.
 According to the Drug Enforcement Administration (DEA), the number of ER admissions from non-medical use of Fentanyl increased from 11,211 in 2005 to 20,945 in 2009.

 Fentanyl is also commonly used to cut heroin for a more potent product.
-While many heroin addicts may be aware of the possibility of Fentanyl being present in heroin they buy, there is no way to know how much, and countless addicts suffer from fatal overdoses for this reason.
+Many heroin addicts may be aware of the possibility of Fentanyl being present in heroin they buy.
+But, there is no way to know how much is present.
+Countless addicts suffer from fatal overdoses for this reason.
 Fentanyl used in this manner is typically obtained through theft from pharmacies, nursing homes, and fraudulent prescriptions.
-Additionally, clandestine laboratories have emerged, mostly in Mexico, which produce large quantities of this potent drug, and export it primarily to the United States, where painkiller addiction has been a growing and profitable epidemic.
+Additionally, clandestine laboratories have emerged, mostly in Mexico, which produce large quantities of this potent drug.
+They export it primarily to the United States, where painkiller addiction has been a growing and profitable epidemic.

 Fentanyl Addiction and Withdrawal